habiboulaye/ai-labs/README.md

 * diagnosis accuracy and cost
 </font>

-The objective of this notebook is to apply modern deep learning techniques to perform medical image analysis for malaria diagnosis.
+The objective of the malaria-diagnosis notebook is to apply modern deep learning techniques to perform medical image analysis for malaria diagnosis.